ernsheong/joncloudgeek.com/content/blog/what-is-anthos-by-google-cloud/index.md

 And they can now do all this using the cutting-edge managed Kubernetes offering from Google, with Istio and other bells and whistles, while maintaining presence on-premises.
 It's an enterprise's dream, perhaps?

 ## The Bad

+### Pricing for non-Enterprise

+Well, the pricing is just unappealing for non-Enterprise users.
+Having to fork out such money for GKE add-ons branded as Anthos is a big no-no. It makes sense for Enterprise, but not for non-Enterprise users.

+Over the past few weeks the lines between what is GKE and what is Anthos have blurred.
+It seems that some parts of GKE have been absorbed into Anthos and placed behind the Anthos paywall, such as the examples shown below.
+I believe that at this stage, GCP is still trying to figure out the exact pricing of GKE add-ons for non-Anthos users, but it could also be the case that GCP effectively draws a strict line between vanilla GKE and Anthos-branded GKE add-ons, requiring payment to use the latter.

 ### Cloud Run on GKE is no more?